 Federal Law: If a home is federally owned or receives any federal assistance (Section 8, tenant-based rental assistance or public housing for example) they must follow the federal regulations in HUD's Lead-Safe Housing Rule.

-If A Landlord Won't Address A Lead Problem
+If a Property Owner Won't Address A Lead Problem

 If you are a tenant and feel your property owner or manager is not meeting the requirements of federal law, or any other local city or state laws, you should contact your local state public health department or local housing authority.